mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 In practice, high dimensions have many drawbacks and we talk about the *curse of dimensionality*:

 - With more features, the risk of having correlations between them increases, and that correlation might be only in the training set.
-- More features might introduce noise we need to learn to filter, otherwise we overfit
+- More features might introduce noise we need to learn to filter, otherwise we overfit.
 - Imagine KNN or any other distance based algorithm: with more dimensions, the number of data-points we need to cover the complete feature space increases exponentially; for a data point to get its proper nearest neighbors, we need many training points.
 - We need more computational power to train on datasets with high dimensionality.
 - Higher incidence of outliers.